March Madness 2018: Updated NCAA Tournament bracket projections

 |

-Need to know: Virginia is almost certainly locked into the No. 1-overall seed at this point.
-The Cavaliers have 10 Q1 wins, only two losses and they're 13-1 in road/neutral contests, including wins at Duke and Miami.
-Both of the Big East schools on the top seed line — Villanova (16-3 road/neutral) and Xavier (11-3 road/neutral) — pretty much wrapped up No. 1 seeds by avoiding upsets in their regular-season finales and winning their conference tournament openers.
-And even though the Kansas Jayhawks (11-3 road/neutral) have more losses than some of the teams on the 2/3 seed lines, the committee pretty clearly values elite-type wins, and no other team really comes close to Kansas' 18 combined Q1/2 victories.
-That's the separator and the reason Bill Self's team is on the top seed line.
+Need to know: Virginia is locked into the No. 1 overall seed.
+The Cavaliers have 12 Q1 wins, only two losses and they're 15-1 in road/neutral contests, including wins at Duke and Miami.
+Villanova (18-3 road/neutral) erased any doubt of a spot on the top line with a Big East Tournament title, and with Xavier bowing out in the tournament semifinals, Villanova will be the No. 2 overall seed.
+Even though Kansas (13-3 road/neutral) has more losses than some of the teams on the 2/3 seed lines, the committee pretty clearly values elite-type wins, and none of the teams below them on this seed list come close to the Jayhawks' 21 combined Q1/2 victories.
+Xavier (11-4 road/neutral) could have erased any doubt about a No. 1 seed by reaching the Big East Tournament title game, but the Musketeers were upended by Providence in the semifinals.
+They have 15 combined Q1/2 wins, but only five of those are Q1.
+Will that survive a close comparison against North Carolina, a team with 13 Q1 wins but twice as many losses?
+We'll keep X on the top line.

 |